sjovang/terraform-azuread-emergency-access-account/README.md

 This account should also be exempt from conditional access policies that enforce MFA, logins should be monitored, and validated regularly.

 **Note:**
-Set `azure_ad_p2 == true` if your tenant has Azure AD P2-licenses to enable alerts from sign-in logs
+Set `enable_alerts == true` if your tenant has Azure AD P2-licenses to enable alerts from sign-in logs

 <!-- BEGIN_TF_DOCS -->
 ## Requirements